Genesis Mission

 JGI produces petabytes of DNA and RNA sequence data from plants, fungi, and microbes found in diverse environments.
 By treating genetic sequences as ‘nature’s language,’ AI models can be trained on this data to discover new enzymes for biofuel production or carbon sequestration.

-This dataset contains the filtered records of billions of high-energy particle collisions from the Compact Muon Solenoid experiment.
-It is used by researchers to search for rare physical phenomena, such as the Higgs boson, and to train AI to distinguish signal from background noise in subatomic physics.
+This dataset contains records of particle collisions from the LHC, which is located in a 17-mile underground ring on the border of France and Switzerland.
+It is used by researchers to search for rare physical phenomena and to train AI to distinguish signal from background noise in subatomic physics.

-The Rubin Observatory’s LSST will generate a nightly ‘movie’ of the southern sky, capturing 20 terabytes of data every session to track moving or changing celestial objects.
+The Rubin Observatory in Chile will generate a nightly ‘movie’ of the southern sky, capturing 20 terabytes of data every session to track moving or changing celestial objects.
 This dataset is used to train AI pipelines to automatically detect supernovae, asteroids, and distant galaxies in near real-time.

 LCLS-II uses ultra-fast X-ray pulses to capture the molecular movie of chemical bonds breaking and forming at the femtosecond scale.
 Because the data rates are so high, it requires edge-AI to process and compress information instantly, enabling the study of quantum materials and rapid chemical reactions.